jkloo/BatchY/NOTES.md

 > This file contains the initial thoughts behind the creation of BatchY

 The purpose of batchy is to allow simultaneous edits to be made across multiple YAML files.
+These feature may not be developed yet.

 # Usages
 These 'files' will be used in the following example usages: